Responsibility for policy: Chief Financial Officer

-- In accordance with the Interests (Conflicts of Interest) Policy, staff who have a conflict of interest, actual or perceived, that may affect their impartiality when conducting procurement activities on behalf of the University must ensure that it is recorded in the University’s Interest Register maintained by the Chief Financial Officer.
+- In accordance with the Interests (Conflicts of Interest) Policy, staff who have a conflict of interest, actual or perceived, that may affect their impartiality when conducting purchasing or tendering activities on behalf of the University must ensure that it is recorded in the University’s Interest Register maintained by the Chief Financial Officer.

 - Responsibility for determining how to address a conflict of interest identified under clause 25 of this policy rests with the Chief Financial Officer.

 - Staff involved in procurement activities on behalf of the University must ensure that the details are kept confidential to those directly involved in the relevant negotiations and activities.

 Processes where a preferred supplier contract is not in place

 - Where a preferred supplier contract is not in place for the relevant goods or services, staff who wish to purchase goods or services whose 'whole-of-life cost' is up to and including $50,000 must:

 - use an approved supplier where one is in place, and

 - follow the process set out in the Purchase and Finance Manual.

 - Where a preferred supplier contract is not in place for the relevant goods or services, staff who wish to purchase goods or services whose 'whole-of-life cost' exceeds $50,000 must, before proceeding, consult the Chief Financial Officer about the procurement process that is to apply.